BadEnd777/Personal-Website/README.md

-# Personal Website
+# Welcome to My Personal Website

 ![Project Preview](/assets/preview.jpeg)

-Welcome to my personal website, a showcase of my work and skills.
-This website is crafted using [Next.js](https://nextjs.org/) and [Chakra UI](https://chakra-ui.com/), designed to provide a seamless experience on various devices.
+Thank you for visiting my personal website, a digital canvas where I showcase my skills and projects.
+Crafted with precision using [Next.js](https://nextjs.org/) and polished with the elegance of [Chakra UI](https://chakra-ui.com/), this site offers a seamless experience across various devices.

-## Table of Contents
+## Explore What's Inside

 -   [Key Features](#key-features)
 -   [Getting Started](#getting-started)